Ladvace/Astro-portfolio/README.md

 │   └── pages/
 │   └── utils/
 │   └── config.ts
-└── config.ts // you can set all the links, info here └── package.json
+└── config.ts // you can set all social links, email and other info here └── package.json
 ```